arhohuttunen/starter-academic/content/post/spring-boot-integration-testing/index.md

 First, we will discuss different types of integration tests.
 Then, we will discover customization options for `@SpringBootTest` and how to write system tests with an embedded web server running.

+If you are interested in a complete course on the topic, check out [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
+It's the course about Spring Boot testing I would have created had I been inclined (so I have no problem recommending it to you using my affiliate link).

 ## The Spring Boot Testing Mini-Series

 1. [Spring Boot Unit Testing](/spring-boot-unit-testing/)